Mark Johnson (boxer): Junior Bantamweight

-Johnson defended that crown seven times until April 1999, when he rose to win the IBF's junior bantamweight crown with a unanimous decision over Ratanachai Sor Vorapin at Washington, D.C.'s MCI Center (now the Capital One Arena).
-He defended the Super Flyweight title twice.
+Johnson defended that crown seven times until April 1999, when he rose to win the IBF's junior-bantamweight crown with a unanimous decision over Ratanachai Sor Vorapin at Washington, D.C.'s MCI Center (now the Capital One Arena).
+He defended the junior-bantamweight title twice.
 However, his career was interrupted when he was sentenced to a year in prison on a drug related parole violation as well as domestic assault charges involving his wife.
 While incarcerated, he was stripped of his IBF title due to inactivity.

 Bantamweight

 Johnson returned to the ring in 2001, scoring two consecutive wins.
 In his third fight at bantamweight Johnson lost in an upset to up and coming Rafael Marquez by split decision over 10 rounds later that year.
 This bout was clouded by the fact that Johnson was docked two points for holding.
 In the rematch the following year, Marquez took Johnson apart, winning by TKO in the 8th round.
-In 2003, Johnson upset WBO super flyweight champion Fernando Montiel.
+In 2003, Johnson upset WBO junior-bantamweight champion Fernando Montiel.
 Johnson defended that title once before losing by knockout in the 8th round to Ivan Hernández.
 Johnson retired following his second straight loss in February 2006 after falling by eighth-round knockout to current WBC featherweight titleholder Jhonny González.